Wall effects on pressure fluctuations in turbulent channel flow: Introduction

 This idea of distinguishing between pressure fluctuations associated with mean-flow-gradients ($p'_{(\rm r)}$) and pressure fluctuations associated with turbulence/turbulence interactions only ($p'_{(\rm s)}$) can be applied in general to all correlations which contain the fluctuating pressure \citep{Rotta_1951a, Rotta_1951b, Lumley_1978a, Hanjalic_1994a, Piquet_1999a, Pope_2000a, Jovanovic_2004a}.

-\cite{Chou_1945a} pointed out that, because of the linearity in $p'$ of the incompressible flow Poisson equation \eqref{Eq_FPCWT_s_I_001}, separate solutions can be obtained for each of the 2 source-terms, based on the freespace Green's function for the Poisson equation \citep{Katz_Plotkin_1991a_Poisson_eq_freespace_Greenfuncion}
+\cite{Chou_1945a} pointed out that, because of the linearity in $p'$ of the incompressible flow Poisson equation \eqref{Eq_WEPFTCF_s_I_001}, separate solutions can be obtained for each of the 2 source-terms, based on the freespace Green's function for the Poisson equation \citep{Katz_Plotkin_1991a_Poisson_eq_freespace_Greenfuncion}

 where $p(\vec{x},t)$ and $\vec{u}(\vec{x},t)$ are the pressure and velocity at point $\vec{x}$, and the volume $d\mathfrak{v}(\vec{\mathfrak{x}},t)$ and surface $d\mathfrak{S}(\vec{\mathfrak{x}},t)$ integrals are taken over all other points $\vec{\mathfrak{x}}$ where the pressure and velocity are $\mathfrak{p}(\vec{\mathfrak{x}},t)$ and $\vec{\mathfrak{u}}(\vec{\mathfrak{x}},t)$.
-Notice that if \eqref{Eq_FPCWT_s_I_002} are multiplied by a function of $\vec{x}$, this function can be entered into the integrals which are over $\vec{\mathfrak{x}}$.
+Notice that if \eqref{Eq_WEPFTCF_s_I_002} are multiplied by a function of $\vec{x}$, this function can be entered into the integrals which are over $\vec{\mathfrak{x}}$.
 In the case of unbounded flow, where $\partial\mathfrak{V}$ is very far (at infinity), only the volume integrals remain.
 On the other hand, for flow near solid boundaries, the surface integrals indicate that the unsteady pressure field reacts to the presence of the wall (surface integral; $\mathfrak{n}$ is the normal-to-the-wall coordinate, directed outwards from the fluid volume $\mathfrak{V}$).
-Terms related to the surface integrals are usually called wall-echo terms, also known as wall blockage effect \citep{Hanjalic_1994a}, since for an isolated infinite plane solid boundary they can be related to reflection from the wall, using the method of images \citep{Shir_1973a, Launder_Reece_Rodi_1975a, Gibson_Launder_1978a, Piquet_1999a, Pope_2000a, Jovanovic_2004a}.
+Terms related to the surface integrals are usually called wall-echo terms \citep{Hanjalic_1994a}, since for an isolated infinite plane solid boundary they can be related to reflection from the wall, using the method of images \citep{Shir_1973a, Launder_Reece_Rodi_1975a, Gibson_Launder_1978a, Piquet_1999a, Pope_2000a, Jovanovic_2004a}.
+Wall-echo terms, as defined by the surface integrals in \eqref{Eq_WEPFTCF_s_I_002}, contain the entire effect of the wall on the pressure fluctuations produced by the inhomogeneous velocity field (already influenced by the wall), and cannot distinguish between different mechanisms by which the presence of the wall affects turbulence \citep{Hunt_Graham_1978a}, whose precise identification would require further specific decomposition (projection) of the \tsc{dns}-computed velocity field \citep{Marmanis_1998a, Perot_1999a}.